 - Negative responses other than “unsubscribe” + rate

 - Follow-ups + time necessary to write them

 - Appointments and qualified leads

 - Conversion of appointments/qualified leads into closed deals

 Note: Some campaign lifecycles are too long, so it might happen that you’ll initiate the reporting stage before any deals close.

 Stage 8.
 Analysis and Planning

-From above this scheme might seem a circle, but in reality, it’s a spiral.
-Similar to the Earth rotating around the Sun and never coming back to the initial point in time and space… that’s a lead gen process constantly moving forward.
+That’s a lead gen process continually moving forward.
 And just like any spiral, it can become wider or narrower.
 It’s up to you if it grows or declines and in which direction it goes.

 We believe that a properly organized sales lead generation process will be fruitful, providing a predictable and consistent flow of new prospects to your sales funnel.